benb74/3GIMMO/README.md

 ### PHP
 This is a php project.
-Make sure to have php installed locally.
+Make sure to have php 8.0 installed locally.

 ### Laravel
 This is a Laravel framework built.
-Make sure to have Laravel installed locally.
+Make sure to have Laravel 8 installed locally.

 ### mySQL
 You must have a mySQL server up and running.
 By default, the application will use the following connection string:
 `host=localhost port=3306 user=root dbname=properties_for_sale_db password=Pa$$w0rd`
-This can be overridden by setting the `DB_URL` env variable.
+This can be overridden by setting the `DB_URL` env variable ine `.env` file.

 ### Deployment
 Create a mySQL database named